laubblatt/2018_DiurnalEvaporation/README.md

-# Reproduce figures and tables of Renner et al., 2018
+# Reproduce figures and tables of Renner et al., 2019

 **_By Maik Renner, Max-Planck Institute for Biogeochemistry, Jena, Germany_**
-> 2019-01-15
+> 2019-01-28

 This repository provides the R script to perform data analysis and reproduce figures and tables as shown in the scientific manuscript
-    accepted in the journal Hydrology and Earth System Sciences as Renner et al., 2018 "Estimating and understanding model bias in simulating the diurnal cycle of evapotranspiration: a case study in Luxembourg" available at https://www.hydrol-earth-syst-sci-discuss.net/hess-2018-310/ .
+    Renner et al., 2019 "Using phase lags to evaluate model biases in simulating the diurnal cycle of evapotranspiration: a case study in Luxembourg" Hydrology and Earth System Sciences 23, 515-535, available at https://doi.org/10.5194/hess-23-515-2019

 ## Public Release